Gholamreza Soleimani: Sanctions

-Israel
+Stance on Israel

 Gholamreza Soleimani declared that the Islamic Republic would persist in its efforts to eliminate the State of Israel, aligning with the ideological framework known as "the Second Step of the Revolution".
-According to Solmeimani, Jewish hostility toward Islam has existed since the religion’s inception.
+According to Soleimani, Jewish hostility toward Islam had existed since the religion's inception.

-The Second Step of the Revolution is a concept introduced by Iran’s Supreme Leader Ali Khamenei in 2019 to commemorate the 40th anniversary of the Islamic Revolution.
+The Second Step of the Revolution is a concept introduced by Iran's Supreme Leader Ali Khamenei in 2019 to commemorate the 40th anniversary of the Islamic Revolution.
 The doctrine emphasizes continued resistance to perceived Western and Israeli influence in the region.
 In a related statement from 2015, Khamenei stated that Israel must be destroyed within 25 years, a remark frequently reiterated by senior Iranian officials.

-In regard to the 2023 Hamas-Israel war, in November 2024 Soleimani claimed that Israel was facing economic collapse due to its ongoing conflict with Hamas in Gaza.
+In regard to the Gaza war, Soleimani claimed in November 2024 that Israel was facing economic collapse due to its ongoing conflict with Hamas in Gaza.
 He stated that Iran-backed militias, including Hezbollah in Lebanon, continued to engage in near-daily cross-border clashes with Israeli forces.
-Additional attacks had also been launched against Israel by Iranian-aligned groups operating in Yemen, Syria, and Iraq following Hamas’s 7 October 2023 attack.
-“The Zionist regime has been defeated militarily,” Soleimani said, adding that it is a continuation of the revolution of 1979.
+Additional attacks had also been launched against Israel by Iranian-aligned groups operating in Yemen, Syria, and Iraq following Hamas's 7 October 2023 attack.
+"The Zionist regime has been defeated militarily," Soleimani said, adding that it is a continuation of the revolution of 1979.

 He further emphasized the importance of an international media campaign aimed at portraying Israel as a state in irreversible decline.
-"The world’s public opinion must be convinced that this regime has collapsed.
+"The world's public opinion must be convinced that this regime has collapsed.
 We must continuously create and disseminate content in the digital space, spreading the message that the Zionist regime has been defeated".

+Assassination

+On 17 March 2026, the Israel Defense Forces (IDF) announced that Soleimani was killed in a targeted airstrike in central Tehran, based on precise intelligence.
+According to the IDF, intelligence provided by local residents led to the strike, which targeted a tent in a wooded area where Soleimani and his deputy, Seyyed Qasem Karishi, were reportedly hiding.
+Soleimani was killed in the strike, while Karishi survived.
+Iranian state media later confirmed Soleimani's death.